Get Approved for up to $35,000 in 3 minutes

 Overview

-For 2024, quite a few different changes have occurred when it comes to taxes and government benefits.
+For 2025, quite a few different changes are introduced when it comes to taxes and government benefits.
 There’s also the addition of FHSAs, which allow first-time home buyers to save funds tax-free.
 There’s the addition of the Canada Dental Plan and a change in Marginal Tax Rates and the Basic Personal Amount.
 Before you tackle your annual tax and benefit return, it’s a good idea to brush up on these changes in order to get the most from your return.

 Online Loans from 9.99%*